What side effects are possible with this medication?

 Heart failure: Pioglitazone can cause fluid buildup in the body, which may lead to congestive heart failure or make existing congestive heart failure worse.
 This medication should not be used by anyone who has severe heart failure (see section, "Who should not take this medication?").
 Due to the risk of worsening heart failure, pioglitazone is not recommended for people with heart failure symptoms.
 Your doctor will monitor you for heart failure symptoms while you are taking this medication.
 If you develop fluid buildup or swelling, shortness of breath, fatigue, or excessive weight gain while taking this medication, contact your doctor immediately.

-Liver: Although liver problems have not been observed with pioglitazone, another similar medication has caused liver problems in a small number of people.
+Liver: Although liver problems have been observed rarely with this medication, your doctor will monitor your liver function before and during treatment.
 People taking this medication should report any signs of liver problems (abdominal or stomach pain, dark urine, loss of appetite, nausea or vomiting, unusual tiredness or weakness, or yellow eyes or skin) to their doctor at once.
-Your doctor may monitor regular liver tests while you are taking this medication.

 Low blood sugar (hypoglycemia): This medication can cause low blood sugar.
 Know how to recognize and treat low blood sugar.
 Symptoms of hypoglycemia include hunger, headache, confusion, irritability, drowsiness, weakness, dizziness, tremors, sweating, fast heartbeat, seizure, fainting, or coma.
 Remember to always keep a source of sugar available in case you have hypoglycemia.